Stockport air disaster: Accident

 The aircraft, registered had been chartered by Arrowsmith Holidays Ltd and had left Palma de Mallorca at 5:00 am, carrying holidaymakers back from the Balearic Islands to Manchester Airport.
 The approach controller vectored the aircraft towards the ILS as soon as it reached the Congleton NDB, but the pilots were apparently unable to put the aircraft on the extended runway centreline and called an overshoot.
 As the aircraft was making a second approach to the airport, the No. 3 and 4 engines suddenly cut out over Stockport.
-The No. 4 propeller was feathered, but No. 3 kept windmilling.
+The No. 4 propeller was feathered, but the No. 3 kept windmilling.
 The aircraft became uncontrollable and crashed at 10:09 am local time in a small open area at Hopes Carr, close to the town centre.

 Despite the crash occurring in a densely populated area, there were no fatalities on the ground.
 Members of the public and police risked harm to save 12 people from the mangled debris.
 However, a fire started towards the rear of the aircraft after the fuel tanks had ruptured and worked back through the cabin, engulfing and killing most of the fuel-soaked passengers.

 As it was a Sunday and most people were not at work, the accident drew a large crowd, estimated at 10,000, hampering the rescue organisations.